Information Security 101: Understanding the Foundations of Records Information Management Policies

 - Digital Information Security: We aren’t just talking about paper information, what happens to old computers, tapes, discs, and other digital devices that store information?
 What processes do you have in place to manage these devices and keep them secure?

-When developing a Records Information Management process you will need to consider all these moving pieces and develop a plan for how information and data will be handled on a day to day basis and how it will be stored short term and long term, and then finally how it will be disposed of.
+When developing a Records Information Management process you will need to consider all these moving pieces and develop a plan for how information and data will be handled on a day-to-day basis.
+Be sure to note both short-term and long-term storage requirements, as well as destruction requirements.
 There are many things to take into consideration so it might be worth considering a records management partner.

 - Document Scanning and Imaging services